LearyE/Lab-Manual-Edits/README.md

 * MOI/TLRO: These funds are flexible in that they can be used for any justifiable purpose.
 * NIH: NIH funds are restricted to these projects only.
 * DoD: Department of Defense (DoD) funds are restricted to these projects only.
-* RDC-US Census Bureau: These funds are available for the NHIS and MEPS projects (and associated costs) only.
+* SOM or Internal funds: these funds are restricted to these projects only.
-* Richard Wallace Faculty Incentive Grant: These funds are for undergraduate research and for the OCA ankle & hip projects only.
 * Other funds: Sometimes the lab receives small amounts of unrestricted funds from the university; these can be spent in the same way as MOI/TLRO funds.

 ## Funding notes
 All research funded by the NIH and DoD must acknowledge the grant number upon publication.
 This is essential for documenting that we are turning their money into research findings.
 We must also submit a yearly progress report describing what we have accomplished.
 Lab members involved in the research will be asked to contribute to the progress report.
-Research funded by other grants (e.g., RDC-US Census Bureau) must also acknowledge the source of funding and provide a statement which the RDC or whatever other funding source provides.
+Research funded by other grants (e.g., SOM funding) must also acknowledge the source of funding and provide a statement which whatever other funding source provides.

 ###### <p dir='rtl' align='right'>[Top](#Table-of-contents)</p>
 # Appendix